 This booklet has been designed as a concise, yet comprehensive introduction to the opportunities available at Olton High School.
-Take some time to consider the courses that will best suit your individual needs.
+Take some time to consider the courses that will best suit your individual needs, endorsements, and CTE pathway options.
 Pay particular attention to the requirements for the different graduation plans.
 You must meet these requirements in addition to successfully completing the STAAR End Of Course Tests.